Thousands denounce HSBC board member's likening of Hong Kong people to freed slaves

 Cha said democracy could not be reached in just one step and warned that investors' confidence in Hong Kong was at a critical point, the newspaper added.

-The comments triggered outrage on social media and nearly 6,000 people had signed the petition by Friday evening.
-The web site of the petition said it had been launched by Jeffrey Chan from Hong Kong.
-It only appeared to be in English.
+The comments triggered outrage on social media and nearly 5,000 people had signed the petition by Friday afternoon.

 "We, the Hong Kong public, will not stand these remarks likening our rights to slavery, nor will we stand the kind of voter disenfranchisement her and her associates attempt to perpetrate on the Hong Kong public," said the petition to HSBC, that sought an apology from Cha.